-- a) New development in the parish will be permitted only when effective mains drainage and sewerage systems can be demonstrated as being accommodated within the capacity of the sewage network or appropriate on-site sewage treatment plants, SuDS and/or soakaways are to be provided. - b) New development in areas that have a history of local flooding (https://check-long-term-flood-risk.service.gov.uk/map), drainage or sewerage problems (available from local conveyancing searches), will be permitted only when it can be demonstrated that appropriate mitigation has been made and there will be no adverse effect on the drainage or flood protection of the existing context. - c) Rainwater harvesting should be included in all new build or replacement dwellings developments to reduce demand on local water supplies.
+- a) New development in the parish will be permitted only when effective mains drainage and sewerage systems can be demonstrated as being accommodated within the capacity of the sewage network or appropriate on-site sewage treatment plants and soakaways are to be provided. - b) New development in areas that have a history of local flooding (https://check-long-term-flood-risk.service.gov.uk/ map), drainage or sewerage problems (available from local conveyancing searches), will be permitted only when it can be demonstrated that appropriate consideration has been made and there will be no adverse effect on the drainage or flood protection of the existing context. - c) Rainwater harvesting and/or rainwater attenuation should be included in all new build or replacement dwellings developments.